QEDProtocol/poseidon2-webgpu-demo/README.md

 </p>

-### Demo Link - Note: Required latest version of Chrome/WebGPU supported browser
+### Demo Link - Requires the latest version of Chrome or a browser that supports WebGPU
 <p align="center">

 <a href="https://webgpu-demo.qedprotocol.com">